kmerckae/panda_safe_hrc_tutorial/source/zed_jetson_start/zed_jetson.rst

 .. _ZED_SDK:

-Download and Install the ZED SDK
+Download and install the ZED SDK
 --------------------------------
 Go to |Download_Install_ZED_SDK| and download the latest |ZED_SDK_Jetpack| (4.5 when writing the tutorial).